Welcome back to Spring 1!

 If you have not already joined us, please let me know if you have been unable to sign up to Dojo and I will print you off the letter.
 Particularly at this time, this is an excellent way to keep in contact with each other.
 If you have any queries or questions you are able to ask these on Dojo and I will reply to you as soon as I can.

-This half term, we will be focussing on Time.
+This half term, we will be focussing on Place Value.
 Children will continue to build on their knowledge and understanding from Year 1.
-They will continue to practise their 2, 3, 4, 5 and 10x tables and we will begin looking at the 6x tables.
+They will continue to practise their 2, 5 and 10x tables and we will beginto look at the 3's and 4's.